BVSc Gateway to Veterinary Science (D108)

 Higher numeracy requirement (B in GCSE Maths or equivalent) and

-higher literacy requirement (B in GCSE English or equivalent) and
+Standard literacy requirement (C in GCSE English or equivalent) and

 two higher science requirements (B in GCSE Science or equivalent)